hemanthmalla/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 #### Option 1: Running the GRPC sever in the agent[Recommended]

 We can run a gRPC server in the agent to serve the DNS rules to the DNS proxy.
 SDP will be responsible for creating the connection with the agent.
 And once SDP establishes a connection, agent can keep track of the stream to notify SDP of DNS rules.
-In case, cilium agent is still not up, SDP will keep trying to connect to the agent until the connection is established.
+In case, cilium agent is still not up, SDP will retry until the connection is established.

 ##### Pros